HIPAA NOTICE OF PRIVACY PRACTICES

-Facility directories that allow phone information to be given to callers if you are currently located at a HAVEN care facility: your name, the location of our facility, your room number; and allow us to connect the caller to your room.
+Facility directories that allow phone information to be given to callers if you are currently located at a HAVEN care facility.
+Unless you object, we may share your name, the location of our facility, your room number, and connect the caller to your room.

 Research.
 Under certain circumstances, we may use and disclose health information about you for research purposes.
 All research projects are subject to a special approval process.
 This process evaluates a proposed research project and its use of health information.
 We will ask for your specific permission if the researcher will have access to your name, address or other information that reveals who you are, or will be involved in your care with us.

 Informing family and friends.
 You have both the right and the choice to tell us to disclose your health information to family, friends, or caregivers who are involved in your care.
 If you are not able to tell us your preference, for example if you are unconscious or unavailable, we may go ahead and share your information if we believe it is in your best interest.
 We may also share certain information after you have died.

 Disaster Assistance/Relief Efforts.
 We may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Fundraising Activities.
 We may use information about you to contact you in an effort to raise money for HAVEN.
 You have the right to opt out of such fundraising.
 If you do not want HAVEN to contact you for fundraising efforts, you must notify the Development Department at 4200 NW 90th Blvd, Gainesville, FL 32606 in writing.